rehierl/html-outliner-spec/implementation-overview.md

 - Related to W3C`s HTML outline algorithm
 - A much needed overview

 In general, the algorithm creates outline and section objects, connects them with each other and attaches those to the DOM subtree for which the algorithm was started.
 These objects and their properties can be described as follows.

 Note that, depending on the goal of an implementation, certain properties are optional.
-The object and properties below describe what is needed to implement an outliner intended to support all its features.
+The object and properties below describe what is needed to implement the algorithm with the intention to support all its features.

-Note that array types like `Section[]` are intended to represent lists of certain objects.
+Note that array types like `Section[]` are intended to only represent lists of certain objects.
 These kind of properties could also be implemented as linked lists instead of actual arrays.